logseq/docs/pages/Plugins 01.md

 	  ```
 	- The code should be self-explanatory: It registers a callback function to show a message when the Logseq app is ready.
 ## Run the Plugin
 	- In the plugin list page, click `Load unpacked plugin` and choose the `logseq-hello-world` folder.
-A "Hello World Logseq!" message will show immediately and every time the app lanuches.
+A "Hello World Logseq!" message will show immediately and every time the app launches.
 Congratulations on writing your first Logseq plugin!
 ## Next Steps
 	- Learn from many plugin samples:
 	  https://github.com/logseq/logseq-plugin-samples